-Nonetheless, Czajka, Jacobson, and Cody (2004) noted that the SIPP provides much larger sample sizes than the apparently more reliable SCF for low-income households.
-For this population, when the assets not captured by the SIPP are excluded from the SCF estimates, the two surveys provide fairly comparable estimates of wealth.
-Thus, although concerns arise about underreporting of wealth in the SIPP, these concerns are less important for the low-income population, which is the focus of this study, than they are for the wealthy.
+Nonetheless, Czajka et al. note that the SIPP provides much larger sample sizes for low-income households than the apparently more reliable SCF.
+And for this population, when the assets not captured by the SIPP are excluded from the SCF estimates, the two surveys provide fairly comparable estimates of wealth.
+Thus, while there are concerns about underreporting of wealth in the SIPP, these concerns are less for the low-income population, who are the focus of this study, than for the wealthy.

-The sample used for this study consists of all renter households from the 3rd wave of the 1996 SIPP.
+The sample used for this study consists of all renter households from the third wave of the 1996 SIPP.
 This wave is the first one for which information on assets and liabilities was collected.
-The heads of these households are then tracked through the final wave to observe changes in their tenure status and financial circumstances.
-Thus, the tenure choices of renter households from wave 3 are observed for up to 9 periods, corresponding to waves 4 through 12.
+The heads of these households are then tracked through the final wave to observe changes in their tenure status and financial circumstances.5 Thus, the tenure choices of renter households from wave 3 are observed for up to 9 periods, corresponding to waves 4 through 12.
 The time period covered by these waves is November 1996 through February 2000.
 Exhibit 1 provides information on this sample.
 The initial sample consists of 11,357 renter households.
-The sample includes fairly large numbers of low-income and minority households.
-Of the renter sample, 8,438 are low income, 2,065 are African American, and 1,493 are Hispanic.
-Exhibit 1 also shows the transition rates to homeownership of the overall sample and key subgroups.
+The sample includes fairly large numbers of low-income and minority households.6 Of the renter sample, 8,438 are low-income, 2,065 are black, and 1,493 are Hispanic.7 Exhibit 1 also shows the transition rates to homeownership of the overall sample and key subgroups.
 Of the total sample of 11,357 renters, 2,062, or 18.2 percent, become homeowners by wave 12.
-The key subgroups of interest for this study have a lower rate of transition, with 13.7 percent of low-income households, 10.5 percent of African-American households, and 13.6 percent of Hispanic households becoming owners over the period.
+The key subgroups of interest for this study have a lower rate of transition, with 13.7 percent of low-income households, 10.5 percent of black households, and 13.6 percent of Hispanic households becoming owners over the period.

-Finally, exhibit 1 also shows the rate of censoring over the period from wave 3 through wave 12.
-A household is considered censored if it is dropped from the survey before wave 12 and before it is observed to have become a homeowner.
-A fairly high rate of censoring occurs among the sample, with 27 percent of the initial sample of renter households becoming censored before wave 12.
-The censoring rates are slightly higher for the subgroups of interest, with 28.8 percent of lowincome households, 31.7 percent of African-American households, and 30.9 percent of Hispanic households becoming censored.
+Finally, Exhibit 1 also shows the rate of censoring over the period from wave 3 through wave 12.
+A household is considered censored if it is dropped from the survey prior to wave 12 and before it is observed to have become a homeowner.
+There is a fairly high rate of censoring among the sample, with 27 percent of the initial sample of renter households becoming censored before wave 12.
+The censoring rates are slightly higher for the subgroups of interest, with 28 percent of low-income